 Chamomile is very aware of the exploitation often enabled by consumerism and the fashion industry.
 Haul videos have a huge role to play in this; countless influencers stock up on new clothing simply for the purpose of showing them off to the camera and then returning them.
 But returned clothes are rarely ever reused.

-“They’re no longer new,” explains Stephanie Klotz, Senior Communications Manager of C&A Foundation -- an organisation which supports Fashion Revolution’s vital Transparency Indices.
+“They’re no longer new,” explains Stephanie Klotz, Senior Communications Manager of C&A Foundation — an organization which supports Fashion Revolution’s vital Transparency Indices.
 “There are initiatives like RePack, which work with postal services to create reusable pouches, and I’ve bought from ethical companies which enclose letters explaining the impact of returns, but ultimately that trend of buying online to return immediately isn’t going anywhere.”
-This is damaging; plenty of our clothing returns are simply thrown out instead of donated, whereas some are ‘ downcycled’ to create lower-quality, lower-priced goods still destined for landfill.
+This is damaging; plenty of our clothing returns are simply thrown out instead of donated, whereas some are ‘downcycled’ to create lower-quality, lower-priced goods still destined for landfill.

 “I learned about the factories filled with faceless people made slaves for capitalist gain.
 So I started picking up newer pieces and just asking myself whether they were worth someone else’s misery."

 When it comes to haul videos, it’s time to start investing our energy and our digital currency -- our views, likes, subscriptions -- into influencers who are actually trying to spark change.
-Search ‘haulternative’ videos instead, and delve deep into a world of customisation, vintage treasures and charity shop gems which is -- I promise -- just as rewarding as that Fashion Nova haul.
+Search "haulternative" videos instead, and delve deep into a world of customization, vintage treasures, and charity shop gems which is — I promise — just as rewarding as that Fashion Nova haul.
 The high street might not thank you, but activists and advocates for change will do.
 Oh, and your wallet.
 Your wallet will thank you, too.